 Eliza Lucas Pinckney Fellow

-liza Lucas was married to Charles Pinckney, a Chief Justice of South Carolina.
-She was mother to Charles Cotesworth Pinckney, minister to France, signer of the Constitution, and candidate for president; also mother to Thomas Pinckney, ambassador to Great Britain, member of the U.S. House, and candidate for the vice-presidency.
+Eliza Lucas was married to Charles Pinckney, a Chief Justice of South Carolina.
+She was mother to Charles Cotesworth Pinckney, Minister to France, signer of the Constitution, and candidate for president; also mother to Thomas Pinckney, ambassador to Great Britain, member of the U.S. House, and candidate for the vice-presidency.
 When she died, George Washington was among her pallbearers.